READINGS

 I find Christ’s presence in the often surprising evidences of guidance and providence in my and other's lives.
 A person can be clever and far-sighted in planning one’s own life, but the way things fall into place (or don’t) outside of one’s control does create story-arcs that, to me, are amazing examples of Christ's presence.

-I think about the resurrection this way: I think that, as I’ve said at other times, If it could happen for Jesus, it can happen for us.
-Resurrection, whatever it is or means, indicates the possibility of new and glorified life in God.
+think that, as I’ve said at other times, If it could happen for Jesus, it

 We claim to have good news.
 We use the word gospel a lot, but it can sound mysterious.
 So, let me remind you that, when Paul or Jesus said the word we say when we say gospel, they said, “good news.”
 So, that’s what we have: good news bringing meaning and relief, salvation and life, despite the strangle holds of suffering and death.
 That is the meaning of resurrection.